 Kids First founder & teacher

-Kids First’s experienced team of qualified teachers have supported hundreds of children of all ages.
+Kids First’s experienced team has supported hundreds of children of all ages.

-Call us on (02) 9938 5419 to chat about your child’s needs, meet our teachers here or follow the link below to find out more about the help our teachers can give to your child.
+Call us on (02) 9938 5419 to chat about your child’s needs, meet our team here to find out more about the help we can offer to your child.